mirshahreza/AppEnd/README.md

      <img src="/images/AppEnd-Logo-Full.png?raw=true" />
 </p>

 # What is AppEnd?

-AppEnd is a fullstack low-code environment.
-It helps you to create APIs, user interfaces and manage access levels, **Low Code** and Rapid Application Development (**RAD**) Environment.
+AppEnd is a full‑stack low‑code platform that helps you build APIs, user interfaces, and manage access levels.
+It is a Low‑Code and Rapid Application Development (RAD) environment.

 ## Why AppEnd?

-As you know there are several RAD tools, so why should you use the AppEnd?
+There are many RAD tools—so why choose AppEnd?

-- It is open source and freeware
+- Open source and free
 - Easy to use with a low learning curve
-- Really clean, simple and modular architecture
+- Clean, simple, and modular architecture
-- It can host on Linux & Windows
+- Runs on Linux and Windows
-- It is not just for Database IO, It is a platform to develop anything and a fullstack application host
+- More than database I/O: a platform to build anything and host full‑stack applications
-- The framework structure is developer friendly and is based on general development standards
+- Developer‑friendly architecture based on common standards
-- You can easily inject your custom code in client and server components
+- Easily inject custom code in both client and server components
-- User Interfaces and backends are fully customizable
+- Fully customizable UIs and backends
-- User Interfaces are based on Bootstrap & VueJs (They are easy to learn and use)
+- UIs built with Bootstrap and Vue.js 3 (easy to learn and use)
-- User Interfaces are based on translation files so you can have applications in multiple languages
+- UI translations enable multi‑language applications
-- Easily inspect database structure and create applications based on it
+- Easily inspect database structure and scaffold applications based on it
-- You can manage and use APIs directly in other applications
+- Manage and consume APIs directly in other applications
-- Initial full stack CRUD scenarios can generate by some simple clicks :)
+- Generate initial end‑to‑end CRUD scenarios with just a few clicks
-- AppEnd can be a platform to develop back office and front office parts
+- Suitable for both back‑office and front‑office applications
-- BuiltIn module to manage deployment tasks
+- Built‑in module to manage deployment tasks
-- Can deploy single or multi node
+- Supports single‑ or multi‑node deployments
-- It is under development and is a live project
+- Actively developed

 ## Technology

-Host: Linux Or Windows
+- Host: Linux or Windows

-Application Server: .Net Core / C#
+- Application Server: .NET (C#)

-Database: MsSql
+- Database: Microsoft SQL Server

-Client: SPA based made by Bootstrap & VueJs 3
+- Client: SPA built with Bootstrap and Vue.js 3

 ## Roadmap

-Database centric applications must to have at least below sections considering users access levels
+Database‑centric applications typically include the following sections, with user access levels in mind:

-1- Application builder & CRUD functionalities: In progress
+1. Application builder & CRUD functionalities: In progress

-- Make Tables and Lists responsive
+   - Make tables and lists responsive
-- New UI widgets : To make Create-Update forms better
+   - New UI widgets to improve create/update forms
-- More advanced searchbars for generated Lists
+   - More advanced search bars for generated lists
    - UI designer
-- Docker image : To easy installation
+   - Docker image for easy installation
-- Package Manager : To create/import/export packages as portable plugins
+   - Package Manager to create/import/export packages as portable plugins
-- Git : To manage your production
+   - Git integration to manage production
-- OpenId (SSO)
+   - OpenID Connect (SSO)
    - Task Scheduler

-2- Workflow Engine: Planning
+2. Workflow Engine: Planning

-3- Repotting and Visualization system: Planning
+3. Reporting and Visualization system: Planning

-So we will dive into phase 2 and 3 after phase 1 becomes stable enough.
+We will start phase 2 and 3 after phase 1 becomes stable enough.

-## Getting Started Guide
+## Getting Started

-### To run the project
+### Run the project

-1. Clone the repository
+1. Clone the repository.

-2. Open it by Visual Studio 2022
+2. Open the solution in Visual Studio 2022.

-3. Setup MSSQL Server database, to setup database
+3. Set up the SQL Server database:

-3.1 Create an empty database in your sql server instance
+   1. Create an empty database in your SQL Server instance.

-3.2 Get the [Zzz_Deploy](https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql) producer (please go to the webapge and then download the file)

-3.3 Add the above producer to the database

-3.3.1 in "SQL Server Management Studi" go to FIle -> Open -> file and select the **Zzz_Deploy.sql** file then click on **EXCUTE**

-3.3.2 Right click at your new created Database at step 3-1 then select **New Query**
+   2. Download the `Zzz_Deploy.sql` script from: https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql
+   3. In SQL Server Management Studio (SSMS):
+      - File → Open → File… and select `Zzz_Deploy.sql`, then click Execute.
+      - Right‑click your newly created database and choose New Query.

-3.4 Running the following commands in "SQL Server Management Studio" to Initiate your database on blank query window after that click on **EXCUTE**, now you must see the Tables and Views on your new database:
+   4. Run the following commands in a blank query window, then Execute.
+You should now see the tables and views in your database:

+      ```sql
-     EXEC Zzz_Deploy
+      EXEC Zzz_Deploy;
-     EXEC Zzz_Deploy 'AppEnd'
+      EXEC Zzz_Deploy 'AppEnd';
+      ```

-4. Change the database connection string at the 'AppEnd\AppEndHost\appsettings.json'
+4. Update the database connection string in `AppEnd/AppEndHost/appsettings.json`.

-5. Run the 'AppEndHost' project (Default Username is Admin and Password is P#ssw0rd)
+5. Run the `AppEndHost` project.
+   - Default credentials: Username `Admin`, Password `P#ssw0rd`.

 ## Documentation

-For more information about AppEnd go to documentation [wiki](https://github.com/mirshahreza/AppEnd/wiki)
+For more information, see the project wiki: https://github.com/mirshahreza/AppEnd/wiki

 ## Support

-To support me you can
+You can support the project by:

-1- Participate in development
+1. Participating in development
-2- Donate
+2. Donating